miditoolbox/1.1/past_uses.md

-# Past uses
+# Past uses of MIDI toolbox

 MIDItoolbox has been used extensively in various projects spanning a wide range of disciplines and approaches.
 Currently it has been cited [190 studies in Google scholar](https://scholar.google.co.uk/citations?view_op=view_citation&hl=en&user=K-odYUYAAAAJ&citation_for_view=K-odYUYAAAAJ:u5HHmVD_uO8C).
-Here are some highlights of this diversity.
+Here are some highlights of this diversity ranging from music cognition, music therapy, music information research, neuroscience of music, and ethnomusicology.

 #### Music cognition